Average PRK Eye Surgery costs are € 1,100, based on PRK Eye Surgery prices from 15 clinics.

-Photorefractive Keratectomy or PRK eye surgery is usually performed under local anaesthesia – the procedure itself takes only 10-15 minutes.
+Generally, the PRK eye surgery is performed under local anesthesia, and the operation lasts for only 10-15 minutes.

-Numbing eye drops are applied on the patients eye and then an instrument is used in order to keep the eye open.
-An excimer laser is used to remove microscopic amounts of tissue from the cornea, effectively correcting any refractive errors.
-The procedure is performed on each eye separately, often on the same day.
-Some patients may choose to treat the other eye a week or two after the first.
-The treated eye is then covered with a bandage contact lens which allows the epithelial cells to grow back.
-In a few days the bandage will be removed.
+To the patient's eyes, numbing eye drops are applied and to keep the patient’s eye open a medical tool is used.
+In order to eliminate microscopic amounts of tissue from the cornea, an excimer laser is used, correcting the refractive errors properly.
+The practice is performed for each eye independently.
+Sometimes it is performed on the same day.
+Some of the patients choose to have the second operation for the other eye a week or two after the first operation.
+After the first operation, the treated eye is covered with a bandage contact lens that allows the epithelial cells to grow back again.
+The bandage would be removed in a couple of days.

 Overnight stay is not required

-In around a week the patient will notice substantial vision improvement and in 4 weeks the patient’s vision will be at its best.
-Patients must refrain from touching or rubbing their eyes during the PRK eye surgery recovery period, as it can interfere with the healing process.
-Swimming in the ocean and contact sports are also forbidden during this period.
+In a week after the operation, the patient would be noticing substantial vision improvement and in around 4 weeks, the patient's sight would be at its best condition.
+During the recovery period, the patients should avoid touching or rubbing their eyes since it might interfere with the recovery process.
+During the recovery period, swimming in the ocean and doing contact sports are not recommended.

 ● Under correction or over correction